Fox-ML-infrastructure/Fox-v1-infra/README.md

 ## Licensing & Commercial Use

-FoxML Core is released under the **AGPL-3.0** license for open-source use.
+FoxML Core is released under the **AGPL-3.0** license.
+Personal / academic research uses AGPL.
+Organizations using FoxML Core in production or revenue-generating environments should obtain a commercial license.

 That means: